MaximSt11/GrTr/README.md

 - Dynamic Risk Governor: Automatically reduces the risk per trade based on the current drawdown from the high-water mark, protecting capital during losing streaks.

 - State Reconciliation & Position Rescue: A self-healing mechanism that periodically checks for discrepancies between the bot's state and the exchange.
 It can "rescue" and take control of orphaned positions to prevent uncontrolled losses.

+- Profit Stagnation Exit: An advanced exit condition that closes a profitable trade if its profit decays significantly from its peak value within the trade.
+This actively protects unrealized gains from turning into smaller wins or losses.

+- Opportunistic Cooldown Override: The system can intelligently ignore its own "Smart Cooldown" period if a powerful breakout signal occurs, allowing it to seize strong, immediate opportunities without delay.

+- **Atomic Entry & Stop-Loss Placement: To minimize risk from the very first moment a trade is live, the system places the entry order and its corresponding stop-loss in a single, atomic API request.
+This ensures every position is protected from the instant of execution.

 ---